Yes. See entry requirements.

 Landscape architects combine knowledge of art and science to plan, design and manage natural and built environments which conserve and celebrate ecological relationships, cultural values and symbolic associations.

-Studying Landscape Architecture at UNSW Built Environment means you will gain a wide range of skills.
+Studying Landscape Architecture at UNSW School of Built Environment means you will gain a wide range of skills.

 From design and visual communication, to plant knowledge, innovative materials and groundbreaking technologies, environmental legislation and landscape management to legal issues, contracts, ethics and tendering, our course engages you in the knowledge and practical skills to give you the opportunity to work in diverse career streams such as: